Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 # More About Colony Gamma

-(Still got Taion's and Guernica's haven't finished editing.
-Edit those first.)

-===

 > Unlike the others, 'Teach' is not a character that comes online.
 But because he's 'Teach', he 'teaches'.
 He's the commander of one of the two colonies that co-joined forces when taking down Guernica.
 It was Mio, Taion, and Sena's colony before they became Ouroboros.
 Taking him in lets you understand their original colony more.
 We have two videos associated with Teach, but we'll only write about the first.
 The second is more about Teach in depth, while for this, we'll introduce you to the Agnian's original colony.

-The group were walking by the red-grass place{{footnote: Where they first became Ouroboros.}} when they saw a fight in the distance between Kevesi and Agnians.
+The group were walking on the field covered with red grass {{footnote: Where they first became Ouroboros.}} when they saw fighting in the distance between Kevesi and Agnians.
 Noah alerted the group, "Look!"

 Sena looked closer and got nervous, "**Oh!
 Mimi!
 That's Kyrie from Colony Gamma!**"